What is blockchain

 What blockchain is not

 Blockchain is not a “shared” or any other kind of database, blockchain is only a proof.
 Blockchain is typically used as a mechanism to update one’s database.
 The illusion of a shared database is created by multiple computers updating their databases using the same blockchain, and arriving to the same contents.
-Usually only a specific slice of such databases is the replicated (e. g. unspent coins in Bitcoin), while the rest of the data is more user-specific or even private (e. g. account names).
+Usually only a specific slice of such databases is replicated (for instance, in Bitcoin it is the set of all unspent coins), while the rest of the data is more user-specific or even private (account names, transaction annotations etc).

 Blockchain is not a transport mechanism.
 Transport mechanisms are necessary for delivery and replication of blockchains.
 Blockchain is not where “money flows”, it’s a place where money already moved and we have a proof of it.